schoolofdevops/kubernetes-labguide/chapters/kubernetes-rollouts-rollbacks-deployments.md

 ```

 Lets  create the Deployment.
 Do monitor the labels of the pod while applying this.
-Also clean up the previous replicaset to start with a clean state.

 ```
 kubectl apply -f vote-deploy.yaml

-kubectl delete rs vote
 ```

 Observe the chances to pod labels, specifically the **pod-template-hash**.